sider/sider-docs/docs/troubleshooting.md

 ### Too many changed files in a pull request

-The maximum number of changed files in a pull request is **3,000**.
+The maximum number of changed files in a pull request is **3,000** in Sider.
 An analysis never starts if your changed files exceed the limit.

 ## Installing dependencies fails